Multi-step phase transition and gravitational wave from general $\mathbb{Z}_2$ scalar extensions: Analysis of two-step phase transition

 Fig.~\ref{fig:6pot} shows how the potential evolves when the temperature drops.
 The numerical analysis of the effective potential includes the effect of tree-level, one-loop, and Daisy-resummed parts.
 The left column presents the case that $\lambda_2 = \lambda_{12} = 2.0,~ m_H = 200 ~\GeV$ and $(I_2, Y_2) = (1/2, 1/2)$.
 This set of parameters satisfies three conditions and does realize a two-step phase transition.
 By contrast, the right one only goes through one step, with the parameter $\lambda_2 = 0.25,~ \lambda_{12} = 3.02,~ m_H = 300 ~\GeV$ and $(I_2, Y_2) = (1, 1)$ lying outside the allowed region, even when there are two local minima at zero temperature.

-\subsection{Potential Barriers for Two-step Transition}
+\subsection{Potential barriers for two-step transition}

-In the following, we will discuss the possibility of two strong first-order phase transitions (SFOPTs) in Fig.~\ref{RM}-(b) by the criterion that $v(T_C)/T_C \gtrsim 1$, where $T_C$ denotes the critical temperature at which the potential values at two local minima degenerate.
+In the following, we will discuss the possibility of two SFOPTs in Fig.~\ref{RM}-(b) by the criterion that $v(T_C)/T_C \gtrsim 1$, where $T_C$ denotes the critical temperature at which the potential values at two local minima degenerate.
+For simplicity, we assume that the trajectory of the phase transition is straight in this subsection.
+A complete examination of the trajectory is instead performed in our numerical analysis in the following section.

 To evaluate the criterion in the first step (green $\to $ magenta), we could analyze the potential along the $h_2$ axis.
 However, Eq.~\eqref{eq:leadingpot} cannot generate a barrier separating the origin and another local minimum because there only exists a quadratic and a quartic term.
 It is necessary to add the effects of the next-to-leading order, which is roughly

 The cubic term $E_2$ comes from the thermal loops of bosons, and the contributions from gauge bosons and scalars are

 Here the explicit expression of $E_2^\Phi$ requires a specific model, and we only give a rough result with the approximation that $\lambda_2 \sim \sum_m b_m F(I_2, Y_2, m) \sim \sum_m b_m$.
 The criterion for an SFOPT shows that